bianca-8/mapper/README.md

 *NEW*
 This time, I focused on creating friending within the website between accounts.
 You can send and receive friend requests, see pending friend requests, and delete friend requests.
-(The heatmap is also not finished yet...)
+(The heatmap is not finished yet though...the toggle works tho!)

+I worked more in Supabase too since the friends are stored in the database.

 --------------